 What are the most scientifically accurate movies, according to NASA?

 2022 might have sucked in general but 2022 in spaceflight was a year full of world firsts.
 From the first space tourist mission launched by SpaceX to Artemis 1, the official NASA return to lunar exploration, those fascinated by space had plenty to watch.
-Still, real life is rarely as exciting as a movie, so here are some of the scientifically accurate space movies you can watch while you wait for the real world to catch up.
+Still, real life is rarely as exciting as a movie (though it can be!), so here are some of the scientifically accurate space movies you can watch while you wait for the real world to catch up.

 Scientifically accurate: Gravity, the 2013 movie by Alfonso Cuaron